bahdotsh/giff/README.md

 # giff

-This Rust program visualizes the differences between the current HEAD and a specified branch in a git repository using a formatted table output in your terminal.
+`giff` visualizes the differences between the current `HEAD` and a specified branch in a git repository using a formatted table output in your terminal.
 The differences are displayed with color-coded additions and deletions for better readability.

 ## Features